aspose-total/Aspose.Total-Products/total/en/android-java/conversion/txt-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert TXT to PPS in Android Apps or Online App" h2="TXT to PPS conversion in your Android Applications without installing Microsoft Word<sup>&reg;</sup> or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As an Android developer, you may need to add a document conversion feature to your application.
+This feature can help you to convert documents from one format to another.
+For example, you may need to convert a TXT file to a PPS file.

+<h2>How Aspose.Total Helps for TXT to PPS Conversion</h2>

-Are you an Android developer looking to add a document conversion feature to your application?
-[Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) File Format Automation libraries can help you automate the document conversion process in your Android applications.
-In order to convert TXT file to PPS, you can first use document manipulation API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/) to convert TXT file format to HTML.
-After that by using PowerPoint API [Aspose.Slides for Android Java](https://products.aspose.com/slides/android-java/), you can create a new Presentation, write HTML content in it, and save it as PPS.
+Aspose.Total for Android via Java File Format Automation libraries can help you automate the document conversion process in your Android applications.
+In order to convert TXT file to PPS, you can first use document manipulation API Aspose.Words for Android Java to convert TXT file format to HTML.
+After that by using PowerPoint API Aspose.Slides for Android Java, you can create a new Presentation, write HTML content in it, and save it as PPS.

+Aspose.Total for Android via Java is a suite of file format APIs that helps you to work with various file formats such as Microsoft Word, Excel, PowerPoint, PDF, and more.
+It provides a comprehensive set of APIs that can be used to create, manipulate, and convert documents from one format to another.
+Aspose.Words for Android Java is a document manipulation API that helps you to create, edit, and convert documents from one format to another.
+It provides a comprehensive set of features that can be used to create, manipulate, and convert documents from one format to another.
+Aspose.Slides for Android Java is a PowerPoint API that helps you to create, manipulate, and convert presentations from one format to another.
+It provides a comprehensive set of features that can be used to create, manipulate, and convert presentations from one format to another.

+Aspose.Total for Android via Java is a powerful suite of APIs that can help you automate the document conversion process in your Android applications.
+It provides a comprehensive set of features that can be used to create, manipulate, and convert documents from one format to another.
+With Aspose.Total for Android via Java, you can easily convert TXT file to PPS file in your Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}